 We are continuing our ongoing open-label Phase 2 proof-of-concept clinical trial for rilonacept for the treatment of recurrent pericarditis, and our repeat single-dose portion of our ongoing Phase 1b clinical trial of KPL-716 in subjects with atopic dermatitis.
-We also plan to advance to a Phase 3 clinical trial with rilonacept for the treatment of recurrent pericarditis, advance to a Phase 2 clinical trial with mavrilimumab for the treatment of GCA, and pending clinical data from the single-dose portion of our Phase 1a/1b clinical trial and our LOTUS-PN study, plan to initiate a Phase 2 clinical trial with KPL-716 in prurigo nodularis.
-We are also continuing preparations for IND-enabling studies of KPL-045 and KPL-404 prior to initiating clinical trials.
-Commencing our planned clinical trials is subject to acceptance by the FDA of an IND or an IND amendment, acceptance by European regulatory authorities of a Clinical Trial Application, or acceptance by other applicable regulatory authorities, and finalizing the trial design based on discussions with the FDA.
-European regulatory authorities or other applicable regulatory authorities.
+We plan to advance to a global pivotal Phase 3 clinical trial with rilonacept for the treatment of recurrent pericarditis, advance our global Phase 2 proof-of-concept clinical trial development plan with mavrilimumab for the treatment of GCA, and plan to advance KPL-716 into multiple chronic pruritic diseases, starting with a Phase 2a/2b clinical trial with KPL-716 in prurigo nodularis.
+We are also continuing our preclinical activities with KPL-045 and KPL-404 prior to initiating clinical trials.
+Commencing our planned clinical trials is subject to acceptance by the FDA of an IND or an IND amendment, acceptance by European regulatory authorities of a Clinical Trial Application, or acceptance by other applicable regulatory authorities.
 Even after we receive and incorporate guidance from these regulatory authorities, the FDA, European regulatory authorities or other regulatory authorities could disagree that we have satisfied their requirements to commence our clinical trials, disagree with our interpretation of data from the relevant pre-clinical studies, clinical trials or chemistry, manufacturing and controls, or CMC, data, or disagree or change their position on the acceptability of our trial designs including the proposed dosing schedule, our definitions of the patient populations or the clinical endpoints selected, which may require us to complete additional pre-clinical studies, clinical trials, CMC development, other studies or impose stricter approval conditions than we currently expect.
 For example, prior to us licensing mavrilimumab, MedImmune submitted an IND to the FDA to conduct a clinical trial of mavrilimumab in RA, and the FDA issued a clinical hold based on its review of certain effects in the lungs observed in non-human primates in pre-clinical toxicity studies.
 However, following subsequent discussions between MedImmune and the FDA regarding the clinical hold and the availability of additional clinical safety data that MedImmune generated in human clinical trials conducted outside of the United States subsequent to the original IND submission, the FDA acknowledged that the risk/benefit assessment for investigation of mavrilimumab in a clinical trial may differ depending on the patient population studied.
 Specifically, the FDA acknowledged that the risk/benefit assessment for initiation of a clinical trial may be considered favorable in a patient population with high morbidity and limited effective treatment options, including refractory RA.
-We believe that the FDA's communications with MedImmune suggest that the FDA could find an acceptable risk/benefit for a clinical trial of mavrilimumab in the United States in GCA, a disease with high morbidity and limited treatment options, which we are pursuing.
-However, the FDA may disagree and may require that we generate additional data, or that we implement additional monitoring or other trial design changes prior to initiating clinical trials of mavrilimumab in the United States.
+We believe that the FDA's communications with MedImmune and also with us suggest that the FDA could find an acceptable risk/benefit for a clinical trial of mavrilimumab in the United States in GCA, a disease with high morbidity and limited treatment options, which we are pursuing.